We have extensive experience in helping couples with their legal needs. Whether you are married, unmarried or in a same sex relationship, we can help.

 If married couples and civil partners do not have Wills in place, the intestacy rules could also apply meaning that their spouse may not inherit the amount of assets that they had intended.
 The intestacy rules also do not provide for step-children.

-Whether you are married, unmarried or in a same sex relationship, it is especially important to consider your Inheritance Tax position.
-For married couples and couples in a civil partnership, any amount left to a spouse/civil partner will be free of inheritance tax on the first death due to spouse exemption.
+It is especially important to consider your Inheritance Tax position as any amount left to a spouse/civil partner will be free of inheritance tax on the first death due to spouse exemption.
 However, inheritance tax may be due when the second person dies.
 Careful planning is therefore required to ensure that both estates qualify for any applicable inheritance tax allowances.